GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/uma.md

 ### Evaluation

-UMA Engine iterates over each scope and fetch ALL policies for each scope.
-Evaluates all policies.
+UMA Engine iterates over each scope and fetches and evaluates ALL policies for each scope:

-a) not enough claims - return need_info error
+1. not enough claims - return need_info error
-b) enough claims - evaluate results from ALL policies with "AND" rule for ONE given scope. b1) `http://photoz.example.com/dev/actions/all` -  `policyA AND policyB` => false b2) `http://photoz.example.com/dev/actions/add` -  `policyA AND policyD` => true b3) `http://photoz.example.com/dev/actions/internalClient` - `policyD AND policyE and policyK` => true
+1. enough claims - evaluate results from ALL policies with "AND" rule for ONE given scope.
+   1. `http://photoz.example.com/dev/actions/all` -  `policyA AND policyB` => false
+   1. `http://photoz.example.com/dev/actions/add` -  `policyA AND policyD` => true
+   1. `http://photoz.example.com/dev/actions/internalClient` - `policyD AND policyE and policyK` => true

 Results in expression : `(false OR true) AND true` => `true`

-Below is example of including all scopes except `http://photoz.example.com/dev/actions/all` scope (because for this part of expression `false` is returned).
+Below is an example of including all scopes except `http://photoz.example.com/dev/actions/all` scope (because for this part of expression `false` is returned).

 ```json
 {